worflor/woflo-petsplus-mod/README.md

 - Ship tweaks with your pack or server so everyone shares the same vibe.

 ### Build It!
-note: i reserve the right to accept or reject contributions for any reason.
-if you’d like your feature considered, explain **why it’s worth adding** — what it brings to players, how it fits the vibe, or what problem it solves.
-clear reasoning = higher chance of getting merged.
+note: i prefer **idea suggestions** over *'code contributions'*.
+If your idea is well thought out, credit(s) will be attributed. rejection of ideas/code for any reason is fine; i'm picky. the better the documentation/reasoning, higher liklihood of addition.

 ```bash
 git clone https://github.com/woflo-dev/petsplus.git